 Yes, you can mute all or individual attendees.

-For unmuting, you can click on the icon, but it will not automatically unmute it, the attendee will get a pop-up message asking for permission to unmute.
+You can click on the unmute icon, but it will not automatically unmute it.
+The attendee will get a pop-up message asking permission to unmute.

 Can admins, staff, and speakers kick out attendees from the session?

 When you add a speaker to this session, we will send an automatic email to them.
 From that email, they can click the link to join the session.

 To turn off the automatic email, click AGENDA SETTINGS from the Sessions & Speakers tab and disable the automatic speaker invite email.